Anthony Bourdain found dead of apparent suicide

 "It is with extraordinary sadness we can confirm the death of our friend and colleague, Anthony Bourdain," the network said in a statement Friday morning.
 "His love of great adventure, new friends, fine food and drink and the remarkable stories of the world made him a unique storyteller.
 His talents never ceased to amaze us and we will miss him very much.
 Our thoughts and prayers are with his daughter and family at this incredibly difficult time."

-The network said that his close friend, French chef Eric Ripert, found him unresponsive in his hotel room.
+The network said that his close friend, French chef Eric Ripert, found him dead in his hotel room.
 Bourdain was in France working on his award-winning CNN series, Anthony Bourdain: Parts Unknown.

-Ripert released a statment:
+Ripert released a statement:

 Anthony was a dear friend.
 He was an exceptional human being, so inspiring and generous.
 One of the great storytellers of our time who connected with so many.
 I wish him peace.
 My love and prayers are with his family, friends and loved ones.